Crime, harm, criminalisation and criminal justice

 This is not an exclusive list of research areas.
-Other ongoing research projects relate, for example, to: the criminalisation of young people’s non-participation in work, education or training and of homelessness; sexual and other forms of violence; the governance of disengaged youth; gendered harms in social justice movements; and the implications of Scottish nationalism for criminal justice policies.
+Other ongoing research projects relate, for example, to: the criminalisation of young people’s non-participation in work, education or training and of homelessness; sexual and other forms of violence; the governance of disengaged youth; gendered harms in social justice movements; music subcultures, countercultures and social movements, and the implications of Scottish nationalism for criminal justice policies.

 Staff in this research area are members of the Harm and Evidence Research Collaborative (HERC).

 For detailed information on current fees visit Research degree fees.

 An applicant seeking admission to the degree of MPhil or MPhil with the possibility of transfer to PhD should normally hold the minimum of an upper second class honours degree, or a Master’s degree in an appropriate cognate area from a UK University or other recognised degree-awarding body.
 Other entry routes are possible.

 Potential research projects

 We are open to receiving proposals on a wide range of research projects on this broad topic.
 Please see guidance on choosing a research project.
 Information there will help you identify and articulate your research project, and tells you who to contact to discuss it with before writing your proposal and submitting an application.